HassanHarb92/solvation_shells/README.md

 3. FeCN6 is still challenging, b3lyp/mbs then single point on larger basis is working.
 Still need to address the issue with H-bonding..
 Try other functionals to see if they perform better, also check: https://schlegelgroup.wayne.edu/Pub_folder/258.pdf
 4. Trends with hydrogen bonds – can we expand that to TMQM dataset?
 5. Are there any other challenging cases?
+6. We also need 3-5 cases that work (check Rahbani's paper)

 ## Metals that dont work
 1. check the chemistry of the reaction, model possible side reactions